meganz/MEGAchat/Readme.md

 Once the compilation has finished we can find the QtApp binary in

  - `./build/MEGAChatQt/megachat`

+## Automatic tests ##

+Megachat provides an automatic test tool to check the performance of MEGAChat.
+To configure and compile tests when you configure `SDK`, you will have to add `--enable-tests --with-gtest = path_to_gtest` as It's explained above.

+Once you have configured and compiled MEGAChat you could find automatic tests binary at `MEGAchat_Dir/build/MEGAChatQt/MEGAchatTests`.
+To be able to run automatic tests you have to execute the binary file without parameters and follow the instructions given by the program.

 ## Building the Doxygen documentation ##